Max Ferrari (soccer)

-Maximilian Ferrari (born August 20, 2000) is a Canadian professional soccer player who plays for York United of the Canadian Premier League.
+Maximilian Ferrari (born August 20, 2000) is a Canadian professional soccer player who plays for Inter Toronto FC of the Canadian Premier League.
 He plays as a midfielder and full-back.

 Early life

 Ferrari grew up in Newmarket, Ontario.
 He is of Italian and German descent.
 He began playing youth soccer at age three or four with Newmarket SC.
 Afterwards, he played for Richmond Hill SC and ANB Futbol, before later moving to Aurora Youth SC.
 He also played hockey in his youth, winning two titles at the International Silver Stick hockey tournament.

 College career

 In 2019, Ferrari attended Humber College where he played for he men's soccer team, winning the OCAA title.
 He scored his first goal on September 21, 2019, against the St. Clair Saints.
 He was named an OCAA West Division First-Team All-Star and was named the Humber College Coaches Pick.